elgrove/athletic-podscraper/README.md

 ## How to use

 This app has one prerequisite: docker.

-* Clone this repo
-* In the project root, add a `secrets.env` file like below
-* In `docker-compose.yml`, edit the environment variables to flag which podcasts you want to scrape
-* Run `make upd`
-* The podcasts will be downloaded into a `podcasts` directory in the project root

-### Example secrets.env file
+Use the docker compose file provided to create the scraping service.

+A `secrets.env` file is required in the project root to log in to The Athletic, in the format as follows:

 ```
 LOGIN_EMAIL="harry.kane@tottenhamhotspur.com"